-We entered into director engagement letters with two of our non-employee directors, Dr. Brady and Mr. Canute, which letters governed their compensation prior to our initial public offering.
-Pursuant to Dr. Brady's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash and a grant of PSUs with respect to 57,971 shares of our common stock.
-The PSUs were not granted to Dr. Brady.
-Pursuant to Mr. Canute's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash.
-Mr. Canute also received a grant of 115,942 shares of restricted stock on December 19, 2011, which were subject to a four year vesting schedule and he was eligible to receive equity awards as determined by the board of directors in its sole discretion.
+We have entered into director engagement letters with two of our non-employee directors, Dr. Brady and Mr. Canute.
+Pursuant to Dr. Brady's director engagement letter, he is eligible to receive a fee of \$100,000 per year for his service paid in cash and a grant of PSUs with respect to 57,971 shares of our common stock.
+The PSUs have not been granted to Dr. Brady.
+Pursuant to Mr. Canute's director engagement letter, he is eligible to receive a fee of \$100,000 per year for his service paid in cash.
+Mr. Canute's director engagement letter, he is eligible to receive a fee of \$100,000 per year for his service paid in cash.
+Mr. Canute also received a grant of 115,942 shares of restricted stock on December 19, 2011, which were subject to a four year vesting schedule and he is eligible to receive equity awards as determined by the board of directors in its sole discretion.
 In June 2014, we conducted a buyback of certain of our outstanding securities (see "Certain Relationships and Related Party Transactions - June 2014 Buyback").
 Specifically, we offered restricted stockholders approximately \$1.73 per share to forfeit their restricted shares payable in the form of a 0% promissory note due December 31, 2015, as amended.
 In connection therewith, Mr. Canute received a 0% promissory note with an aggregate principal amount of \$200,000 due December 31, 2015, as amended, in exchange for his 115,942 shares of restricted stock.
 All outstanding amounts have been paid in full.
 Although we do not have a written policy, we generally reimburse our directors for their reasonable out-of-pocket expenses incurred in attending board of directors meetings and with respect to our business.